aimms/documentation/webui/webui-grid-pages.rst

 		"gridTemplateAreas": " \"Title Title Extra\" \"Data Data Data\" \"Map Output Optimize\" " },

-If you want to introduce a horizontal scrollbar you can use a code snippet like the one below, where the sum exceeds the browser viewport width:
+If you want to introduce a horizontal scroll bar you can use a code snippet like the one below, where the sum exceeds the browser viewport width:

 .. code-block:: json